munna710/Bikesharing/README.md

 # Bikesharing
-Predication of bike rental count hourly or daily based on the environmental and seasonal settings
+Prediction of bike rental count hourly or daily based on the environmental and seasonal settings